aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 * So, I created a fountain emitter and inverted its initial velocity to make the particles fall downwards instead of upwards.
 * The particles were made to spawn around a big sphere.
 * The trajectory cone's apex angle was increased aswell to increase the spread of the particles.
-* The gravity was decreased and drag was increased to make the snowfall appear more natural. <br><br>
+* The gravity was decreased and drag was increased to make the snowfall appear more genuine. <br><br>
 <img src="../files/Snow1.gif" style="width:100%">

 ### Wind Material